-A considerable body of research has focused on the effect of the HPG axis on the HPA axis by comparing HPA activity between men and women in various hormone-level groups (e.g., luteal or follicular phases of the menstrual cycle, menopause; Hidalgo et al., 2012; Juster et al., 2016).
+A considerable body of research has focused on the effect of the HPG axis on the HPA axis by comparing HPA activity between men and women in various hormone-level groups (e.g., luteal or follicular phases of the menstrual cycle, menopause; Andreano, Arjomandi, & Cahill, 2008; Hidalgo et al., 2012; Juster et al., 2016).
 However, direct research on the modulation of physiological stress reactivity by sex hormones is scarce, and studies into possible HPG-SNS interactions are almost completely absent from the literature.
 Therefore, the aim of the present study was to extend our understanding of the interconnectivity between the HPG axis and both the HPA axis and SNS in reaction to stressors.

 Exposure to stress results in activation of several physiological pathways including HPA axis and SNS.
 The HPA axis and the SNS work in coordination in order to generate the physiological changes associated with stress response.
 However, each is assumed to be activated in response to different situational demands and under differential contextual and personal constrains (Keller, El-Sheikh, Granger, & Buckhalt, 2012).
-Salivary alpha amylase (sAA), a digestive enzyme found in the oral cavity can serve as marker for SNS activity (Nater, & Rohleder, 2009) while cortisol secretion is the end product of the HPA axis (Hidalgo et al., 2012).
-Elevated levels of both these markers have been indicated following various stressors, such as parachute jumping (Chatterton et al., 1997), physical exercise (Friedmann & Kindermann, 1989), and psychological challenges (Bosch et al., 2003).
+Stress triggers the HPA axis to a hormonal cascade ending in cortisol secretion (for a meta analysis exploring the impact of stress on cortisol release see Michaud, Matheson, Kelly, & Anisman, 2008).
+Stress also triggers the SNS to release catecholamines such as norepinephrine and epinephrine with salivary alpha amylase (sAA), a digestive enzyme found in the oral cavity, serving as marker for SNS activity (Nater, & Rohleder, 2009)..
+Elevated levels of both sAA and cortisol have been indicated following various stressors, such as parachute jumping (Chatterton et al., 1997), physical exercise (Friedmann & Kindermann, 1989), and psychological challenges (Bosch et al., 2003).
 A psychosocial stress procedure widely used in laboratory settings is the Trier Social Stress Test (TSST; Kirschbaum Pirke, & Hellhammer, 1993), which consists of a free speech task and a mental arithmetic task in front of an audience.
 The TSST has been shown to elicit acute increases of both sAA and cortisol (Allen et al., 2014; Nater et al., 2005; Rohleder et al., 2004).

 Historically, most studies on stress reactivity have been conducted solely on male participants to avoid potential variability resulting from female HPG-axis cyclic fluctuations.
 In the last two decades, however, an increasing number of stress physiology studies have included female participants in various hormonal states (Juster et al., 2016).
-Although early studies on cortisol reactivity as a result of stress in humans based on sex yielded equivocal results, demonstrating either no difference by sex or higher cortisol reactivity in men compared with women (Kirschbaum, Wust, & Hellhammer, 1992), further investigations revealed that stressor-induced cortisol response in women was dependent on their estrogen levels.
-Levels of cortisol in women in the luteal phase and men were comparable or higher than those of women in the follicular phase or those who used oral contraceptives (OC), when estrogen levels are higher (Kirschbaum, Kudielka, Gaab, Schommer, & Hellhammer, 1999).
-The authors suggested, therefore, that estrogen levels modulate cortisol levels, and that higher estrogen levels stimulate the production of cortisol-binding globulin, resulting in the removal of free cortisol levels from circulation.
-Further investigations in postmenopausal women have demonstrated elevated levels of cortisol in response to stress in comparison with older men, providing additional support for this suggestion (Otte et al., 2005).
+Early human studies on the involvement of sex in cortisol reactivity to stress yielded equivocal results, demonstrating either no difference by sex (Rohleder, Wolf, & Kirschnaum, 2003) or higher cortisol reactivity in men compared with women (Almela et al., 2011; Kirschbaum, Wust, & Hellhammer, 1992; Merz, 2017; Preuß & Wolf, 2009; for reviews see Kudielka, Hellhammer, & Wüst, 2009 and Liu et al., 2017).
+However, further investigations revealed that stressor-induced cortisol response in women was dependent on their estrogen levels.
+Levels of cortisol in men and women in the luteal phase were comparable or higher than those of women in the follicular phase or those who used oral contraceptives (OC), conditions in which estrogen levels are higher (Espin et al., 2013; Kirschbaum, Kudielka, Gaab, Schommer, & Hellhammer, 1999).
+Consequently, Kirschbaum and colleagues (1999) suggested that estrogen levels modulate cortisol levels, and that higher estrogen levels stimulate the production of cortisol-binding globulin, resulting in the removal of free cortisol levels from circulation.
+Further investigations demonstrating elevated cortisol response to stress in postmenopausal women provided additional support for this suggestion (Otte et al., 2005).